 Responsibly managing a shared resource

 The sustainability of our operations relies on our ability to obtain the appropriate quality and quantity of water and to use this resource responsibly.
 Water risks and impacts experienced by our operations vary from region to region.
 Some sites are located in water scarce environments, others have to manage water excess, water quality or water discharge issues.
+Where possible, we seek to use lower-quality or recycled water to minimise extraction requirements from higher-quality water resources.

 The social, cultural, environmental, ecological and economic values of water have also led to greater scrutiny of responsible water use and expectations from our stakeholders for improved resource stewardship.

-Our total water input (water intended for use) in FY2017was 283,900 megalitres, with 91 per cent defined as Type 2 (suitable for some purposes) or Type 3 (unsuitable for most purposes).
+Our total water input (water intended for use) in FY2017 was 283,900 megalitres, with 91 per cent defined as Type 2 (suitable for some purposes) or Type 3 (unsuitable for most purposes).
 This demonstrates our approach to utilising lower-quality water wherever feasible.

 Onshore shale, safeguarding and managing environmental resources: United States